 The District's proportion of the net OPEB liability was based on a projection of the District's long-term share of contributions to the OPEB plan relative to the projected contributions of all participating entities, actuarially determined.
-The District's proportionate share at June 30, 2020 was 0.017973 percent, which was an increase of 0.001422 percent from its proportion measured as of June 30, 2019.
+The District's proportionate share at June 30, 2021 was 0.018407 percent, which was an increase of 0.000434 percent from its proportion measured as of June 30, 2020.

+For the year ended December 31, 2021, the District recognized OPEB expense of \$49,548.
+This expense was offset by increasing a regulatory asset balance described further in Note 12.
 For the year ended December 31, 2020, the District recognized OPEB expense of \$61,312.
-This expense was offset by increasing a regulatory asset balance described further in Note 12.
-At December 31, 2020, the District reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources:
+At December 31, 2021, the District reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources:

-Deferred Outflows of Resources Deferred Inflows of Resources Differences between expected and actual results \$ 72,511 \$ 72,568 Changes of assumptions 75,489 459 Net difference between projected and actual earnings on Plan investments 14,425 - Changes in proportion and differences between District contributions and proportionate share of contributions 19,024 7,691 District contributions subsequent to the measurement date 22,170 - Total \$ 203,619 \$ 80,718
+Out eferred flows of sources In Deferred offices of Desources Differences between expected and actual results \$ 55,414 \$ 105,213 Changes of assumptions 93,426 328 Net difference between projected and actual earnings on Plan investments - 55,127 Changes in proportion and differences between District contributions and proportionate share of contributions 19,610 5,394 District contributions subsequent to the measurement date 26,242 Total ф 104 600 φ 166.060 Total \$ 194,692 Φ 166,062

-The \$22,170 of deferred outflows of resources resulting from the District's contributions subsequent to the measurement date will be recognized as a reduction of the net OPEB liability in the year ending December 31, 2021.
-This includes an adjustment of \$10,651 related to the implicit subsidy, which is required to be recognized as a deferred outflow of resources.
-Other amounts reported as deferred outflows of resources will be recognized in expense as follows:
+The \$26,242 of deferred outflows of resources resulting from the District's contributions subsequent to the measurement date will be recognized as a reduction of the net OPEB liability in the year ending December 31, 2022.
+This includes an adjustment of \$11,595 related to the implicit subsidy, which is required to be recognized as a deferred outflow of resources.
+Other amounts reported as deferred outflows of resources and deferred inflows of resources will be recognized in expense as follows: